XiaozhouCui/contoso-university/readme.md

 - Update *Index.cshtml* and *Index.cshtml.cs*
 - CourseID is shown as "Number" in the column header
 - In RazorPage, `@Html.DisplayFor(modelItem => item.Department.Name)` will displays the Name property of the Department entity that's loaded into the Department navigation property

+## Create Instructor pages
+- The instructors page shows data from three different tables.
+Add a view model *InstructorIndexData.cs* that includes three properties representing the three tables.
+- Scafold Instructor pages `dotnet aspnet-codegenerator razorpage -m Instructor -dc SchoolContext -udl -outDir Pages\Instructors --referenceScriptLibraries`
+- 10 files will be generated in *Pages/Instructors* folder
+- Run the app, at this point, the table only shows the instructors' name and hire date, it doesn't show Office and Courses columns.